TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Logging

 libuiohook can log messages throughout its execution.
-By default it doesn't log anything, but `UioHook` contains the `SetLoggerProc` to set the log callback function - it will be called by libuiohook to log messages.
+By default it doesn't log anything, but `UioHook` contains the `SetLoggerProc` method to set the log callback function - it will be called by libuiohook to log messages.

 `SetLoggerProc` accepts a delegate of type `SharpHook.Native.LoggerProc`.
 This delegate in turn accepts a log level, the message format (as a pointer) and arguments (also as a pointer).